Grain Growth in Escaping Atmospheres: Implications for the Radius Inflation of Super-Puffs: Summary

 \begin{enumerate}

 \item Collision growth of dust is usually efficient in escaping atmospheres, especially for high dust production rate (Section \ref{sec:result1}).
-When the dust production rate is low, dust can be completely blown up to upper atmospheres, though it only yields low dust abundance in escaping atmospheres.
-On the other hand, high dust abundance causes efficient collision growth, leading to subsequent gravitational settling of dust.
+When the dust production rate is low, dust can be completely blown up to upper atmospheres, though it only yields a low dust abundance in escaping atmospheres.
+However, high dust abundance causes efficient collision growth, leading to subsequent gravitational settling of dust.
 For example, even if the dust production rate is so high that the mass mixing ratio reaches ${10}^{-2}$, the growth followed by the settling tends to reduce the mixing ratio by several orders of magnitude.
-Thus, while high dust abundance is favored to invoke the inflation of observable radii, there is a dilemma that the high abundance enhances particle growth and hinders upward transport.
+Thus, while a high dust abundance is favored to cause the inflation of observable radii, there is a dilemma that the high abundance enhances particle growth and hinders upward transport.